Introduction:

 Thursday, June 4, 2020

-Colorforms came in to being in 1951.
+Colorforms came into being in 1951.
 I was born in 1969 and I distinctly remember chewing on pieces from sets like this when I was a little kid.
 Do you?
-Given the potential for children to mouth these (including chewing and swallowing them) to have even one color test positive for such an incredibly high level of Lead (over 2,000 ppm in the orange vinyl in the set pictured here) is quite disturbing.
-The full test results for this set are below (please continue reading below each of the pictures of the item for additional test results).
+Given the potential for children to mouth these (including chewing and swallowing them), even having one color test positive for such an incredibly high level of Lead (over 2,000 ppm in the orange vinyl in the set pictured here) is quite disturbing.
+The full test results for this set are below (please continue reading below each picture of the item for additional test results).

 How much Lead is too much Lead?

-For modern toys to be legal (and not subject to recall) the paint or coating of the toy needs to be below 90 ppm Lead and the substrate of the toy needs to fall below 100 ppm Lead when tested.
-This set pictured in this post is from 1981 (30 years after they were first introduced and long after it was known that Lead exposure is unsafe for children!) so I am looking forward to testing and reporting on earlier sets (with different colors of vinyl pieces) to see how they compare.
+For modern toys to be legal (and not subject for recall) the paint or coating of the toy needs to be below 90 ppm Lead and the substrate of the toy needs to fall below 100 ppm Lead when tested.
+The set pictured here is from 1981 (30 years after they were first introduced and long after it was known that Lead exposure is unsafe for children!), so I am looking forward to testing and reporting on earlier sets (with different colors of vinyl pieces) to see how they compare.

 Takeaway

-My takeaway from having done this testing is that young children (especially the “pre-school” set that this was designed for) should not be allowed to play with ANY vintage Colorforms.
-I expect new Colorforms sets are Lead-free, to comply with current legislation, but I have not yet tested any.
+My takeaway from conducting this testing is that young children (especially the pre-schoolers this set was designed for) should not be allowed to play with ANY vintage Colorforms.
+I expect new Colorforms sets are Lead-free and comply with current legislation — but I have not yet tested any.

 Continue reading below the image.